televisionhead/easy-linked-list/README.md

 printf("\n");
 mylist.print(&mylist);

-//don't forget to destroy the list when done, which frees the memory occupied by the internal representation mylist.destroy(&mylist);
+//don't forget to destroy the list when done
+//frees the memory occupied by the internal representation mylist.destroy(&mylist);
 ```